railsuser2014/openobject-doc-book-en/source/features/holidays.rst

 ===================

 This module's main task is to control the holiday's schedule of your company.
-It allow employee to requests holidays.
+It allow employees to requests holidays.
 Then, managers can review requests for holiday, and control the overall holiday's planning for the company or departement.

 .. raw:: html